 Stapler or staple gun

-2” fumed, brown paper tape
+2” gummed, brown paper tape

-Exacto knife #11
+Exacto

 Graphite Paper – Saral Brand